-More and more people are turning away from paper cash and using their credit cards for purchases.
+More and more people are turning away from paper cash and using their credit cards and other online mode of payments for purchases.
 As a result, credit card companies are always issuing new cards and tying rewards to these cards to sweeten consumer interest.
 Of course, the more credit card users a company has, the more potential income the company can make.
 But not all credit card companies nor credit card stocks are created equal.

 In this post, I am going to highlight 3 credit card stocks that I feel are worth keeping an eye on and potentially investing your money in.
 Each has a different strategy when it comes to their credit cards, so various factors will be at play for each.